Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Introduction

 \section{Introduction}

-The classical Stallings--Swan theorem states that a (discrete) group $G$ is free if, and only if, $\ccd_{\Z}(G)\leq 1$.
-It was firstly proved by J.R.~Stallings \cite{stall:end} for finitely generated groups, and subsequently extended to the general case by R.G.~Swan \cite{swan:cone}.
-This result is considered as a milestone in the cohomology theory of discrete groups.
-Some time later, M.~Dunwoody \cite{dunw:access} extended the Stallings--Swan theorem to all commutative rings.
-His main result can be summarized as follows. \begin{thmA}[M.~Dunwoody, 1979] Let $G$ be a group and $R$ be a commutative ring with $1$.
-Then the following are equivalent: \begin{itemize} \item[(i)] $\ccd_R(G)\leq 1$; \item[(ii)] there exists a connected graph $\Lambda$ and a graph of finite groups $\gog$ based on $\Lambda$ such that $|\gog_v|$ is invertible in $R$ for all $v\in\euV(\Lambda)$ and $G\simeq\pi_1(\gog,\Lambda)$. \end{itemize} \end{thmA} The main goal of this note is to establish an analogue of the Stallings--Swan theorem for t.d.l.c. groups.
-Unfortunately, we were not able to generalize Theorem~A completely to this class of groups, but we had to assume further finiteness conditions.
+The classical Stallings--Swan theorem states that a (discrete) group $G$ is free if, and only if, $\ccd_{\Z}(G)\leq 1$. {It was firstly proved by J.~R.~Stallings~\cite{stall:end} for finitely generated groups, and later shown to hold without any additional hypothesis by R.~G.~Swan~\cite{swan:cone}, who actually proved that every torsion-free group with cohomological dimension at most one over a non-trivial ring with unit is free.
+The Stallings--Swan theorem is considered as a milestone in the cohomology theory of discrete groups.
+Some time later, M.~Dunwoody~\cite{dunw:access} provided the following further extension.} \begin{thmA}[M.~Dunwoody, 1979] Let $G$ be a group and $R$ be a commutative ring with $1\neq0$.
+Then the following are equivalent: \begin{itemize} \item[(i)] $\ccd_R(G)\leq 1$; \item[(ii)] there exists a connected graph $\Lambda$ and a graph of finite groups $(\gog,\Lambda)$ based on $\Lambda$ such that $|\gog_v|$ is invertible in $R$ for all $v\in\euV(\Lambda)$ and $G\simeq\pi_1(\gog,\Lambda)$. \end{itemize} \end{thmA} The main goal of this note is to establish an analogue of Theorem~\hyperref[thmA]{A} for t.d.l.c.~groups.
+Unfortunately, we were not able to prove it in full generality for this class of groups, but we had to assume further finiteness conditions.

-A t.d.l.c. group $G$ is said to be \emph{compactly generated}, if there exists a compact set $\Sigma\subseteq G$ such that every element of $G$ can be written as a finite product of elements of $\Sigma$, e.g., a discrete group $G$ is compactly generated if, and only if, it is finitely generated.
-By van Dantzig's theorem (cf. \cite{vD:CO}), the set of subgroups $\CO(G)=\{\,\caO\mid \caO \text{\ a compact open sugroup of }G\,\}$ is non-empty, and it is well known that every group $\caO\in\CO(G)$ is profinite (cf. \cite[\S I.1, Proposition~0]{ser:gal}).
-Note that $G$ is compactly generated if, and only if, for every $\caO\in\CO(G)$, there exists a finite set $S\subseteq G\setminus \caO$ such that $\caO\sqcup S$ generates $G$ (in the sense above).
+The first finiteness condition on the t.d.l.c.~group we require is compact generation.
+Recall that a t.d.l.c.~group $G$ is said to be \emph{compactly generated} if there exists a compact set $\Sigma\subseteq G$ such that every element of $G$ can be written as a finite product of elements of $\Sigma$.
+E.g., a discrete group $G$ is compactly generated if, and only if, it is finitely generated.
+By van Dantzig's theorem (cf.~\cite{vD:CO}), the set $\CO(G)\ce\{\caO\mid \caO \text{ compact open subgroup of }G\}$ is non-empty, and it is well known that every group $\caO\in\CO(G)$ is profinite (cf.~\cite[\S I.1, Proposition~0]{ser:gal}).
+Note that $G$ is compactly generated if, and only if, for every $\caO\in\CO(G)$ there exists a finite set $S\subseteq G\setminus \caO$ such that $\caO\sqcup S$ generates $G$.

+The second finiteness condition we consider is that the t.d.l.c.~group $G$ is \emph{$\CO$-bounded} (cf.~Section~\ref{sus:CObound}).
+Namely, for a fixed left-invariant Haar measure $\mu$ on $G$ one requires that there exists a positive integer $c\in\Z_{\geq 1}$ such that every compact open subgroup $\caO$ of $G$ satisfies $\mu(\caO)\leq c$.
+Every $\CO$-bounded t.d.l.c.~group must be unimodular (cf.~Proposition~\ref{prop:COunimod}).